-Permit the agency to set up in-app event postbacks mapping to itself on the integration tab.
+Permit the agency to set up the mapping of in-app event postbacks to itself on the integration tab.
 Add at least one event.

 - Events Sharing Permissions:

-- Allow to send event revenue: Enable to permit the agency to send events including their monetary value.
+- Allow to send event revenue: Enable permitting the agency to send events including their monetary value.

 - AppsFlyer event: Click Add event and pick the event from the drop-down menu.

-Make sure to select specific events you want to grant the agency permission to.
+Make sure to select specific events to grant the agency permission.